cjratcliff/ml-compiled/docs/adversarial.rst

 * Averaging over multiple crops - Can be sufficient to correctly classify the majority of adversarial examples.
 * RBF networks `(Goodfellow et al. (2015)) <https://arxiv.org/abs/1412.6572>`_ are resistant to adversarial examples due to their non-linearity.
 In general using more non-linear models (trained with a better optimization algorithm to make them feasible) may be the best approach.

-[5] showed that adversarial examples are still effective, even when perceived through a cellphone camera.
+`Kurakin et al. (2016) <https://arxiv.org/abs/1607.02533>`_ showed that adversarial examples are still effective, even when perceived through a cellphone camera.

 Papers
 ---------